Higher symmetry breaking and non-reciprocity in a driven-dissipative Dicke model

 \textit{Acknowledgments---}We thank C. C. Rusconi, S. J. Masson, A. Asenjo-Garcia and N. Vilas for providing review of and insightful comments on this manuscript.
 We acknowledge support from the AFOSR (Grant No.\ FA9550-1910328), from ARO through the MURI program (Grant No.\ W911NF-20-1-0136), from DARPA (Grant No.\ W911NF2010090), from the NSF (QLCI program through grant number OMA-2016245), and from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
 J.H. acknowledges support from the Department of Defense through the National Defense Science and Engineering Graduate (NDSEG) Fellowship Program.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.

 \onecolumngrid

 \foreach \x in {1,...,7} {

 \includepdf[pages={\x}]{Z_n_Dicke_model_SM_20251004.pdf} }